import math

 normal='-z', origin=[0, 0, bounds[5]])

-pl.add_mesh(clipped, color=shieldColor, opacity=opacity)
+pl.add_mesh(clipped, color=SHIELD_COLOR, opacity=opacity)

 else:

-if isinstance(thisShield, source.Source):
+if isinstance(currentShield, source.Source):

 # point sources are handled later